task-force-ia/taskforce-ia-doc-en/doc/raccomandazioni.rst

-   professionals working in the area of AI  (through the creation and adoption of a shared framework ) and provide for the establishment of training paths for the inclusion of workers with ability to understand and implement AI solutions in the public administration (for example through specific courses at the National School of Administration).
-The numerous professional skills lacking are an opportunity to think about training courses focus on lasting and sustainable gender equality, both from a numerical point of view (ex.
-STEM graduates) and from a financial point of view (ex. remuneration equality);
+   professionals working in the area of AI  (through the creation and adoption of a shared framework ) and provide for the establishment of training paths for the inclusion of workers with ability to understand and implement AI solutions in the public administration (e.g. through specific courses at the National School of Administration).
+The numerous professional skills lacking are an opportunity to think about training courses focus on lasting and sustainable gender equality, both from a numerical point of view (e.g. STEM graduates) and from a financial point of view (e.g. remuneration equality);

 7. **Provide** a PA 4.0 plan to encourage PA investments in AI solutions starting from a call for challenges through open innovation tools and procurement for